OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 #### Conveying meaning

 -   Use descriptive elements such as a page to represent a document or an envelope to represent mail.
--   Use the same element to represent the same concept, i.e. mail is always represented by an envelope, not a stamp.
+-   Use the same element to represent the same concept, i.e., mail is always represented by an envelope, not a stamp.
 -   Use a core metaphor during concept development.

 #### Reduction of Elements